 • Increasing the oxygen level in the tissues of the body and brain

-• Fluctuating the level of oxygen to stimulate the body’s natural processes of rejuvenation
+• Fluctuating the level of oxygen to stimulate the body’s natural processes of repair and recovery

 • Improved cognitive performance: